0x2142/frigate-notify/docs/config/file.md

     template:
 ```

-### Nfty
+### Ntfy

 - **enabled** (Optional - Default: `false`)
-    - Set to `true` to enable alerting via Nfty
+    - Set to `true` to enable alerting via Ntfy
 - **server** (Required)
-    - Full URL of the desired Nfty server
+    - Full URL of the desired Ntfy server
     - Required if this alerting method is enabled
 - **topic** (Required)
     - Destination topic that will receive alert notifications